“One small miss shook these well-known rafters with her songs a la Sophie Tucker.” – 1928 Review of Frances Gumm

 December 21, 1929: The first of a seven-night engagement for “The Hollywood Starlets Trio” (Judy and her sisters, formerly “The Gumm Sisters”) at the State Theater in Long Beach, California.

 December 21, 1937: Judy and Fanny Brice pre-recorded the “Why?
 Because!” number for Everybody Sing.
 It’s been previously claimed that this was recorded “live on set” on this date but that’s not true as shown by this Daily Music Report.
-The pre-recording sessions and the filming would not have been achieved on the same day, not unless they went into serious overtime and with Judy being a minor, that wasn’t possible.
+The pre-recording sessions and the filming could not have been achieved on the same day, not unless they went into serious overtime and with Judy being a minor, that wasn’t possible.
+It’s possible that some recordings were made live-on set during the filming although the exact dates of the filming of the number are unknown.

 Of note is the fact that this was also the only time that Brice performed her famous radio personality “Baby Snooks” on film.